 Although the signs of a mental health issue vary, many individuals exhibit very distinct changes in their personality.
 Elevated levels of anxiety, withdrawal from activities they normally enjoy, prolonged sadness, and an inability to deal with daily problems or activities are all identifiable signs that an individual’s mental health may be suffering.

 If you notice any of the above indicators, I suggest reaching out to that individual.
 Offering to take them out for coffee, or simply letting them know that you’re there for them can sometimes make a world of difference.

 The next steps

 When emotional support isn’t enough, I recommend looking for resources that may be helpful to the individual in need, from support groups to information regarding specialized counsellors.
 This may include learning more about the problem they are experiencing, going with them to appointments, or offering to help them complete daily tasks.

-I also suggest reaching out to your Employee or Student Assistance Program (E/SAP) for more information about what you can do to help.
+I also suggest reaching out to your Student Assistance Program (SAP) for more information about what you can do to help.
 Combined with your efforts, their resources, such as their counselling services, can make a substantial impact on the life of the individual who is suffering.